 - Check whether you will require planning permission.
 In some cases, you may need planning permission, such as when your driveway will be more than 5m² and is not permeable, which causes rainwater to run into the road.
 If your drive is less than 5m² or is made from a permeable material, planning permission is not required.

 - Removal of the pre-existing driveway, throwing any unusable waste away.
 This usually involves either a mini skip or truck.
+For DIY driveway removals, you can find a guide on skip hire prices here.

 - Lay drainage and connect soakaways (underground containers that disperse excess moisture in the ground).